Are you using the internet to save money?

 4. Save on bill pay

-But when you add the number of mails you send every year plus the time and gas you spend getting to the post office, it can easily add up to about $50 to $100 a year.
+But when you add the number of letters you send every year plus the time and gas you spend getting to the post office, it can easily add up to about $50 to $100 a year.

 For some, this may not be much, but for a lot of us, an extra $50 to $100 a year is extra money we can save or apply towards other bills.